KOKY: History

 KOUN signed on at 102.1 FM in 1994, playing classic rock.
 The call letters were changed to LPQ in 1994.

 The present KOKY was launched by Citadel Broadcasting on January 1, 1998, per its FCC filings.
 From the beginning, it has claimed the original KOKY as its inspiration and heritage; its website's history refers only to the original KOKY, and does not mention that its only connections to the 1440 AM station are the call letters and general format.
 Its logo was derived from the 1250 AM KOKY, which was owned by a Little Rock predecessor of Citadel; KPZK (AM) is still owned by Citadel.

 In 2007, upon merger of nearly a couple dozen ABC Radio stations, Citadel relinquished 11 of its radio stations, including former sister stations KARN-FM & KVLO and current sister station KPZK-FM (which KVLO simulcast till it was sold in 2012), to The Last Bastion Station Trust, LLC.
 However, the trust decided it would not simulcast KARN, which had remained with Citadel, on KARN-FM; Citadel then transferred KOKY to the trust in exchange for KARN-FM.

 The choice of KOKY was probably made to increase the likelihood that both KOKY and KPZK-FM, which also targets an African American audience, would be sold together to an African American owner; the FCC order that required the divestitures to Last Bastion strongly suggested that the trust seek out minority owners, a process that has not been completed as of 2025 (eighteen years since the ABC Radio sale closed), since many of the station's operations continue under the management of Cumulus Media, including its website, on-air operations, engineering, and advertising sales.
 KOKY and KPZK are the last two stations still owned by Last Bastion, which last sold a station in 2014.

-The station is ran complementary to its former rival, KIPR.
+The station is run complementary to its former rival, KIPR.
 KOKY was the market's home to the nationally syndicated The Tom Joyner Morning Show.
-As of January 1, 2020 it is now broadcasts the The Rickey Smiley Morning Show.
+As of January 1, 2020 it also broadcasts The Rickey Smiley Morning Show.